Fiber product homotopy method for multiparameter eigenvalue problems: Introduction

 Our \emph{fiber product homotopy method} adopts an alternative approach --- we solve an MEP \eqref{eq:mep1} by solving a mathematically equivalent system that we will call the \emph{fiber product multiparameter eigenvalue problem}:\footnote{More precisely, we solve $H_{i}(\Lam_{i})\xv_{i}=0$, $G_1 = \dots = G_k = 0$, $i=1,\dots,k$, where each $G_i \colon \mathbb{C}^{k^2} \to \mathbb{C}^{k-1}$ is a linear function of $\Lam_{1},\dots,\Lam_{k}$, chosen so that the resulting system is equivalent to \eqref{eq:equivMEP}.
 See Section~\ref{sec:target}.}

 where $\Lam_{1},\dots,\Lam_{k}$ are to be regarded as different copies of $\Lam$.
-The fiber product homotopy method that we propose has a start system that captures more structure of the MEP and allows us to deform far fewer equations.
-By introducing $k(k-1)$ auxiliary unknowns, we deform at most $k(k-1)$ of the $n_1\cdots n_k+k^2$ equations.
-Compared to the $n_{1}\cdots n_{k}$ equations required by the diagonal coefficient homotopy of \cite{Dong2016}, our fiber product homotopy is exponentially more efficient as
+Our corresponding homotopy has a start system that captures more structure of the MEP and allows us to deform far fewer equations.
+By introducing $k(k-1)$ auxiliary unknowns, we deform at most $k(k-1)$ of the $n_1+\cdots+n_k+k^2$ equations.
+For a fixed $k$ and $n_{1},\dots, n_{k} = O(n)$, fiber product homotopy deforms $O(1)$ equations whereas diagonal coefficient homotopy deforms $O(n)$ equations.
+Furthermore, fiber product homotopy deforms only \emph{linear} equations whereas diagonal coefficient homotopy deforms \emph{nonlinear} equations, which means that the paths of the fiber product homotopy are easier to track.
+As we will see later, for \blue{dimension-deficient and} singular MEPs, the number of paths to track in a fiber product homotopy can be substantially smaller than using a diagonal coefficient homotopy.